darkdoon/audio-object/README.md

 updates the audio param and notifies any property observers of changes at the browser frame rate for the duration of the automation.

-An audioObject also has a few methods&hellips;
+An audioObject also has a few methods...

 ### audioObject methods